Mjz86/C_colon/mcc.md

 this language aims to be in the "c++ successor" language categories,

-having c++ like syntax but with memory safety,
+having c++ like power but with memory safety,

 aiming to be able to express c++'s full power while freeing the language from the ABI stability nightmare that the wg21 standard committee made and the stack consuming windows calling convention ABI.